olvidalo/obsidian-chord-sheets/README.md

 ### 🎸 Choose Your Instrument

-Supports guitar and ukulele for rendering the chord diagrams.
-Instrument can be set globally or specified per chord block.
+Includes chord diagrams for guitar, ukulele and mandolin.
+The instrument can be set globally or specified per chord block.

 ![change-instrument.gif](docs/change-instrument.gif)